 If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

-Alas, that wasn’t the case when I started my own coaching business way back in 2005, and it most definitely isn’t the case today.
+Alas, that wasn’t the case when I started my coaching business way back in 2005, and it most definitely isn’t the case today.

 It’s hard to get coaching clients.